Healthcare Kiosks Overview

 - Tracking and reporting to ensure accurate registration records

-Clients that have deployed a patient check-in kiosk have seen over 30+% increases in insurance data accuracy.
+Clients that have deployed a patient kiosk for healthcare settings have seen over 30% increases in insurance data accuracy.
 In addition, claim refusals have dropped significantly, enabling flat or re-allocated headcount in the deployer’s collections staffing.

 Virtual Face-to-Face Interaction with Healthcare & Insurance Providers

 Telehealth kiosk solutions improve the customer experience by enabling interaction with a specialist or expert that can serve multiple sites at once.

 As staffing shortages in the healthcare industry become an increasing issue, telehealth kiosks can help by still providing patient access to specialized care.